nextleap-project/countermitm/source/new.rst

 .. _`keyhistory-verification`:

-Out-of-band Key history verification
+Key history verification
 ------------------------------------

 We present a "keyhistory-verification" techno-social protocol which improves on the current situation:

-- the detection of active attacks is communicated when users engage in out-of-band verification which is the right time to alert users.
+- the detection of active attacks is communicated when users engage in key verification workflows which is the right time to alert users.
   By contrast, today's key verification workflows alert the users when a previously verified key has changed, but at that point users typically are not physically next to each other and want to get a different job done, e.g. of sending or reading a message.

-- peers need to perform only one "show" and one "read" of out-of-band information (typically transmitted via showing QR codes and scanning them).
+- peers need to perform only one "show" and one "read" of bootstrap information (typically transmitted via showing QR codes and scanning them).
   Both peers receive assessments about the integrity of their past communication.
   By contrast, current key fingerprint verification workflows (signal, whatsapp)